yawnoc/phd-thesis/README.md

 Conway's Ph.D.
 Thesis, in LaTeX.

+## Copyright 2021 Conway

+Permission is granted to distribute unmodified copies of this repository.

+Permission is NOT granted to make modifications or create derivative works.

+The file [`conway.bst`] alone
+is licensed under the [LaTeX Project Public License v1.3c].

 For the code used to produce the figures, see [yawnoc/phd-code].

+[`conway.bst`]: conway.bst
+[LaTeX Project Public License v1.3c]: https://spdx.org/licenses/LPPL-1.3c.html
 [yawnoc/phd-code]: https://github.com/yawnoc/phd-code

 ## Compile

+Permission is granted to compile the thesis from source, provided that the resulting output is not distributed or published.

 This software comes with ABSOLUTELY NO WARRANTY etc. etc.